October 14 - November 18th (Reception: November 4 7:00pm - 10:00pm)

-John Warren's Future Tense will be on view from Saturday, October 7 through Saturday, November 18.
-It will be screened for its World Video Premiere at 7:00pm on Saturday, October 7 in the Seed Space gallery.
+John Warren's Future Tense will be on view from Friday, October 13 through Saturday, November 18.

 "Working primarily with a 16mm Bolex motion picture camera—a technology considered by some to be obsolete—I have discovered a world of dynamic and transcendent possibilities.
 By pushing the format and camera to its mechanical limits, 16mm film can be a medium surprisingly flexible in terms of shooting and in-camera editing.
 I also use digital post-production tools like Adobe Premiere and After Effects to further manipulate my alchemical material.